-Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who need maternity or paternity leave or have been retaliated against because of their usage of such leave.
+Houston employment lawyers Kalandra Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who need maternity or paternity leave or have been retaliated against because of their usage of such leave.
 We understand that more likely than not you are in a time in your life where having to worry about your job may be too much to handle.
 In such a case you need a team of attorneys that will fight for you.

 Under both federal and state law, an employer may be required to give new mothers and fathers leave from work to care for the newest member of their family.
 For example, under the Family Medical Leave Act (“FMLA”), if you are a qualified employee that works for a covered employer you may be eligible to receive up to 12 weeks of unpaid time off in one calendar year.